There are many reasons you’d want to adjust your bike brakes –

 If they’re not quite equally spaced, make smaller adjustments by loosening one bolt at a time and repositioning the caliper until they are.

 Knowing how to adjust your bike brakes will help you safeguard your bike in the long run.
 Another way you can protect it is by getting cycling insurance.

 Our specialist cycling insurance means you’ll be covered against injuries and your bike and accessories will be covered against damage, theft, or loss – whether you’re out riding or at home.
-Get an instant online quote today and see what we can do for you.
+Get an instant online quote today and enjoy a 40% discount too.